10 things you might not know about Hastings Library

 Reading groups don’t have to go it alone.
 Libraries in East Sussex help reading groups out.
 They have a programme that (for an annual subscription) can help your reading group get hold of multiple copies of the same book.
 So if you’ve been thinking of starting up a reading group, your library could help.

-There’s so much more I could talk about here – from the quiet spaces to read and desks the library offers, to the excellent help you can get from the library assistants when you get stuck.
-Hopefully this list has introduced you to a few services you didn’t know Hastings Library offered – and if you did know about them already, top marks to you!
+There’s so much more I could talk about here – from the quiet spaces to read and desks the library offers, to the help you can get from the library assistants when you get stuck.
+Hopefully this list has introduced you to a few services you didn’t know Hastings Library offered.
 If you have any questions or you want to find out more, visit the library’s webpage or ask a member of staff when you next pop in.